anaustinbeing/object-recognition/README.md

 ******
 Follow the steps below:
+1. Clone or download video.py, common.py and ObjectRecognition.py.
-1. Keep video.py and common.py files in the **same** folder as ObjectRecognition.py.
+2. Keep video.py and common.py files in the **same** folder as ObjectRecognition.py.
-2. Make sure to **download haar folder** which contains all the haar-cascade files required for object recognition.
+3. Make sure to **download haar folder** which contains all the haar-cascade files required for object recognition.
-3. Also make sure that you **give the path correctly for the cascade files in args.get function within ObjectRecognition.py** - Change the path (provided) and make it correspond to the path for the haar-cascade files on your computer.
+4. Also make sure that you **give the path correctly for the cascade files in args.get function within ObjectRecognition.py** - Change the path (provided) and make it correspond to the path for the haar-cascade files on your computer.
-4. **Run** ObjectRecognition.py - This opens your webcam and the objects (specified above) are recognized.
+5. **Run** ObjectRecognition.py - This opens your webcam and the objects (specified above) are recognized.

 ******